Shortness of breath: Chronic obstructive pulmonary disease

 People with chronic obstructive pulmonary disease (COPD), most commonly emphysema or chronic bronchitis, frequently have chronic shortness of breath and a chronic productive cough.
 An acute exacerbation presents with increased shortness of breath and sputum production.
 COPD is a risk factor for pneumonia; thus this condition should be ruled out.
 In an acute exacerbation treatment is with a combination of anticholinergics, beta2-adrenoceptor agonists, steroids and possibly positive pressure ventilation.

 Asthma

 Asthma is the most common reason for presenting to the emergency room with shortness of breath.
 It is the most common lung disease in both developing and developed countries affecting about 5% of the population.
-Other symptoms include wheezing, tightness in the chest, and a non productive cough.
+Other symptoms include wheezing, tightness in the chest, and a nonproductive cough.

-Inhaled corticosteroids are the preferred treatment for children, however these drugs can reduce the growth rate.
+Inhaled corticosteroids are the preferred treatment for children; however, these drugs can reduce the growth rate.
 Acute symptoms are treated with short-acting bronchodilators.

 Pneumothorax

 Pneumothorax presents typically with pleuritic chest pain of acute onset and shortness of breath not improved with oxygen.
 Physical findings may include absent breath sounds on one side of the chest, jugular venous distension, and tracheal deviation.